 - Rosney Park - Eastland Shopping Centre, Bligh St upper-level west

 - Sandy Bay - Child Health & Parenting Centre, Grace St Enter from the top side of Uni car park.
 Next door to the Child Care Centre

 Metro buses have daily buses all around the city and surround.
-You will find many coach companies travelling around the region with many heading south-west along main road routes as well as towards Port Arthur area.
+You will find many coach companies travelling around the region with much heading south-west along main road routes as well as towards Port Arthur area.
 Taxis are everywhere.
-Best option is to either higher a car or utilise the public Metro buses.
+The best option is to either hire a car or utilise the public Metro buses.